 • Desire to teach and work with young people from varying economic backgrounds

 • Experience working in the outdoors, especially in inclement weather

 • Desire to protect, conserve, and promote mountain ecosystems

 • Ability to work flexible hours including evenings and some weekends

-• Positive attitude
+• Positive attitude and unassailable work ethic

 • Desire to live in a remote place with an outstanding community of outdoor professionals and to work hard to make positive change in our world